h31/Reflection/README.md

 Please note that both qBittorrent and Transmission have some unique features.
 For example, some torrent properties such as a private flag are not exposed by qBittorrent.
-When Transmission clients request such information, Reflection fills it with some template data.
+In case Transmission clients request such information, Reflection responds with a predefined template data.
 Template values are stored in src/transmission/templates.go.

 ## Usage: